bcgov/sso-realm-registry/service-account-generator/README.md

 # Generating service accounts for the CICD pipeline

 The github actions need service accounts to run.
-The script `generate_sa.sh` will create a service acount for the prod environment of a given openshift project and give that account the roles in the dev, test, and prod environments for deploying the keycloak site.
+The script `generate_sa.sh` will create a service acount for the prod environment of a given openshift project and give that account the roles in the dev, test, and prod environments for deploying the realm registry site.

 ## Generate the service accounts